opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 ### How Skiplist Addresses These Limitations

 Skiplist optimization builds on Lucene's internal indexing structures to provide a more general solution.
-Rather than recursing into an index tree per bucket, the execution engine consults the skiplist metadata to determine whether:
+Instead of evaluating each matching document, the execution engine consults the skiplist metadata to determine whether:

 1. **All values in a range fall outside the current bucket** → Skip the entire range
 2. **All values fall within the current bucket** → Bulk-count all documents in the range